 One sure-fire way to help with telogen effluvium regrowth is to take better care of the hair that you do have.
 This way, you’ll prevent breakage (which makes diffuse thinning even worse).

-4. Avoid Colouring or Bleaching Hair
+4. Avoid Coloring or Bleaching Hair

 5. Baby Your Hair

 Physical stressors on your hair can also lead to more breakage.
 And no, we don’t mean physical stressors like exercise.
 For one thing, the way you detangle your hair can make a big difference for hair with diffuse thinning.
-Make sure to use a tool designed for gently detangling wet hair, like our Detangle Wet Brush.
+Make sure to use a tool designed for gently detangling wet hair, like Wet Hair Detangler Brush.
 Start at your ends and gently work your way towards the scalp, detangling as you go.
 This will help you to minimise breakage.

 Believe it or not, your choice of towel and pillow can also make a big difference.
 Most pillowcases and towels are made from cotton.
 However, cotton fibers are actually pretty rough.
 This means that they rub on hair and that extra friction can lead to tangles, dull hair, dryness and even breakage.
-Your best bet is to swap them out for products that incorporate super smooth and hair-friendly bamboo like our Bamboo Turban Hair Towel and Pure Bamboo Pillowcase.
+Your best bet is to swap them out for products that incorporate super smooth and hair-friendly bamboo like Bamboo Hair Towel Wrap and Silky Bamboo Pillowcase.
 It’s a small change that can make a big difference when it comes to the health and appearance of your hair!

 6. Reduce Stress